manzt/anywidget/docs/src/pages/blog/anywidget-02.md

 ### Embracing Type Safety in the Front End

-This release also introduces the type-only `anywidget/types` submodule on NPM, enabling developers who use TypeScript to benefit from enhanced type safety in their front-end widget code.
+This release also introduces the type-only `@anywidget/types` package on NPM, enabling developers who use TypeScript to benefit from enhanced type safety in their front-end widget code.
 Widget authors can specify their model's types in front-end take advantage of autocomplete and IntelliSense features within their